Feature image by @freebirdfibers

 From plant hangers which show off your crazy plant lady credentials to intricately knotted wall hangings, the popular 70s craft is having a resurgence and we can’t get enough.

 Find other makers taking macramé to new places with the hashtag #modernmacrame.
 From millennial pink hangings to bold fibre choices, take a look at how makers today are giving the craft a contemporary twist.
 And don’t forget to tag your pics with #macrameplanthanger and #macramewallhanging as well to show off your makes to others.
+Learn how to make a macrame plant hanger with our free tutorial.

 If you can’t stop knotting, share your daily macramé making with the hashtag #macrameeveryday, or the very similar – but no less beautiful – #macrameallday.
 These smaller hashtags are packed full of some of the most gorgeous knotted hangings, as well as videos and unique takes on the classic knots.